-Pressure relief devices shall be changed or tested at intervals in accordance with the technical specification of the manufacturer and at a period not exceeding five years.
+Pressure relief devices shall be changed or tested at intervals in accordance with the international standards to which PRVs are manufactured and the local regulations (if available) at a period not exceeding five years.

 The pressure relief device shall only be changed or tested by an appointed competent person.
-Test results shall be documented
+Test results shall be documented.